-Deloitte member firms work with organizations to implement risk appetite and utilization monitoring capabilities and to establish related risk governance structures needed across the enterprise.
+Deloitte member firms work with organisations to implement risk appetite and utilisation monitoring capabilities and to establish related risk governance structures needed across the enterprise.
 Deloitte professionals can assist with developing a strategic approach to managing risk that simultaneously addresses management expectations and provides solutions for both risk management and regulatory compliance.

 Risk assessment, monitoring and management: The Risk Assessment, Monitoring and Management services provided by Deloitte member firms focus on designing, implementing, and improving specific risk capabilities such as the following: